Safety of Nuclear Power Reactors

 It has long been asserted that nuclear reactor accidents are the epitome of low-probability but high-consequence risks.
 Understandably, with this in mind, some people were disinclined to accept the risk, however low the probability.
 However, the physics and chemistry of a reactor core, coupled with but not wholly depending on the engineering, mean that the consequences of an accident are likely in fact be much less severe than those from other industrial and energy sources.
 Experience, including Fukushima, bears this out.

-A 2007 US Department of Energy (DOE) Human Performance Handbooknotes: "The aviation industry, medicine, the commercial nuclear power industry, the US Navy, DOE and its contractors, and other high-risk, technologically complex industries have adopted human performance principles, concepts, and practices to consciously reduce human error and bolster defences in order to reduce accidents and mishaps."
+A 2009 US Department of Energy (DOE) Human Performance Handbook notes: "The aviation industry, medical industry, commercial nuclear power industry, U.S. Navy, DOE and its contractors, and other high-risk, technologically complex organizations have adopted human performance principles, concepts, and practices to consciously reduce human error and bolster controls in order to reduce accidents and events."
 "About 80 percent of all events are attributed to human error.
 In some industries, this number is closer to 90 percent.
-Roughly 20 percent of occurrences involve equipment failures.
+Roughly 20 percent of events involve equipment failures.
 When the 80 percent human error is broken down further, it reveals that the majority of errors associated with events stem from latent organizational weaknesses (perpetrated by humans in the past that lie dormant in the system), whereas about 30 percent are caused by the individual worker touching the equipment and systems in the facility.
-Clearly, focusing efforts on reducing human error will reduce the likelihood of occurrences and events."
+Clearly, focusing efforts on reducing human error will reduce the likelihood of events."
 Following the Fukushima accident the focus has been on the organisational weaknesses which increase the likelihood of human error.

 In passing, it is relevant to note that the safety record of the US nuclear navy from 1955 on is excellent, this being attributed to a high level of standardisation in over one hundred naval power plants and in their maintenance, and the high quality of the Navy's training program.
 Until the 1980s, the Soviet naval record stood in marked contrast.